planetscale/nextjs-conf-2021/README.md

 # Using Next.js with PlanetScale and Prisma

+> Note: The video contains an outdated workflow of using `prisma migrate dev` with a shadow branch.
+We now recommend using `prisma db push` with no shadow branches.
+See the documentation on how to do migrations to your schema here:

 This repo corresponds to the "Databases as Code with PlanetScale and Prisma" talk from Next.js Conf 2021.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).